Westbury-on-Severn: Location

-Geoff Sterry, a coal and solid fuel merchant, is also based in the village.
+Geoff Sterry, a coal and solid fuel merchant, was also based in the village, but has since closed and the yard is now site of several residential dwellings.

 Westbury falls within the District of the Forest of Dean although the forest itself does not extend to the village.

 The village has a large parish church, which is distinctive, as the steeple is not attached to the main building because of a fire which burned down the old wooden building soon after the new steeple was completed.
 Within the porch of the church are several markings of crosses and full crosses made during the English Civil War.
 The north porch and north aisle are the oldest parts of the church, having been built around 1290.

 Just to the East of the village centre is the National Trust owned Westbury Court Garden.

 Transport Links

 The village is served by three regular bus services, operated by Stagecoach: the 22 service between Coleford in the Forest of Dean and Gloucester and by the 23 service between Lydney and Gloucester.